georgezefko/georgezefko/README.md

 ## I'm aspiring data scientist :smiley:

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently try to improve my coding skills
 - 👯 I’m looking to collaborate with other data scientists
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love enjoying beer and chips from time to time
+- 📖 Fun fact: I love reading books from different areas.

 ### Connect with me: